-- 1. Place the key in the ignition and turn from the (2) LOCK position to (3) OFF. - 2.
-Cycle eight times rapidly (within 10 seconds) between the (3) OFF position and (4) ON.
-Note: The eighth turn must end in the (4) ON position.
+2. Place the key in the ignition and turn from the (2) LOCK position to (3) OFF.

-- 3. The doors will lock, then unlock, to confirm that the programming mode has been activated. - 4.
-Within 20 seconds press any button on the remote entry transmitter.
-Note: If more than 20 seconds have passed you will need to start the procedure over again. - 5.
-The doors will lock, then unlock, to confirm that this remote entry transmitter has been programmed. - $6.\ \mathrm{Repeat}\ \mathrm{Steps}\ 4$ and $5\ \mathrm{to}\ \mathrm{program}$ each additional remote entry transmitter (up to four transmitters). - 7.
-Turn the ignition to the (3) OFF position after you have finished programming all of the remote entry transmitters. - 8.
-The doors will lock, then unlock, to confirm that the programming mode has been exited.
+4. The doors will lock, then unlock, to confirm that the programming mode has been activated.

+5. Within 20 seconds press any button on the remote entry transmitter.
+Note: If more than 20 seconds have passed you will need to start the procedure over again.

+6. The doors will lock, then unlock, to confirm that this remote entry transmitter has been programmed.

+7. Repeat Steps 4 and 5 to program each additional remote entry transmitter (up to four transmitters).

+8. Turn the ignition to the (3) OFF position after you have finished programming all of the remote entry transmitters.

+9. The doors will lock, then unlock, to confirm that the programming mode has been exited.